maclong9/next-starter/README.md

 To apply a custom font:

 1. Use the `next/font` library in the root layout file (`src/app/layout.tsx`).
-2. Import and apply the font as shown in the existing layout file.
+2. Import and apply the font as shown in the [documentation](https://nextjs.org/docs/app/building-your-application/optimizing/fonts).

 ## Adding Modules